CodeGeassZeroRequiem/BabeLua_mod/README.md

 # BabeLua_mod
 BabeLua_mod is a modified version of the open source version of BabeLua.
-It fixes all the bugs found in the original version and adds new features: fast startup, support VS2013-2019, support lua5.1-5.4, support remote device debugging, support x64 programs Debugging, supports mixed debugging with native code, and supports debugging memory files.
+It fixes all the bugs found in the original version and adds new features: fast startup, support VS2013-2019, support lua5.1-5.4, support remote device debugging, support x64 programs debugging, supports mixed debugging with native code, and supports debugging memory files.

 ## refer to:
 https://archive.codeplex.com/?p=babelua